Rayhan12/flutter_unit_testing/README.md

 ### Design Structure of a Unit test

-> Based on the implementation you can desing you test cases in folders as you need it.
+> Based on the implementation you can design you test cases in folders as you need it.

 ```bash
 test/